The Dairy Industry in Trouble: Good News/Bad News

 In order to compete with the burgeoning beverage industry, the dairy industry is beginning to change how they package and market dairy products.

-The strategy is two-pronged: slapping stickers on dairy milk labeled as “real”, to imply that almond and other dairy milk alternatives are “fake”, and repackaging milk products in a manner more attractive to today’s consumer, such as increasing the protein content and packaging it in individual sized containers as a fitness-type product.
+Nutrition labels use sneaky marketing terms like “real” to imply that almond and other dairy milk alternatives are “fake”, and repackaging milk products in a manner more attractive to today’s consumer, such as increasing the protein content and packaging it in individual sized containers as a fitness-type product.